Have a question not answered here? Just call us at 914-305-4377 or email Ella Kiley, Program Coordinator at

 - Train at least 6 weeks in the summer prior to competing, 3 of which must be at GBA

 At GBA, your child’s level may be based on many factors, including technical skill as taught in the Vaganova method, age, concentration span, ability to follow instructions or pick up new choreography, demonstrated attendance, and work ethic.
-Placement is at the sole discretion of our artistic director, Yuri Vodolaga.
-It is possible for a hard working student to move up mid-year or mid semester and Mr. Vodolaga will promote your student when he believes they are ready for the next level.
+Placement at the sole discretion of the Artistic Director.
+It is possible for a hard working student to move up mid-year or mid semester and our Artistic Director will promote your student when they believes they are ready for the next level.
 Our teachers are all highly trained professional dancers and they are the most qualified to make these decisions.
 There is an ability and an age distribution in every level.
 Please encourage your child to make the most of the training that is available to them and use this time as an opportunity to help them develop patience, humility and persistence.
 Please discourage them from complaining about children in their level that they think have a lower ability.
 We want GBA to be a place where every child progresses at their own pace and to be a supportive environment for all students.
 It is much more emotionally healthy for your child to focus on their own skill development than that of others.
 Also, please remember that our children absorb every comment that we make and it helps form their ideas about themselves as well as their character.
 Please refrain from discussing the abilities of other students, except to compliment them.

 Greenwich Ballet Academy is a non-profit 501c(3) organization and is run by a volunteer board of directors.
 We are fortunate to have many parents in our school that are highly skilled and have chosen to volunteer their time and resources to help make Greenwich Ballet Academy a success.
 In fact, GBA was founded by a group of parents who wanted a higher level of ballet instruction than was available in the local area and worked for years to make their dream come to pass.
 Members of the Board are elected for a period of 3 years and membership does carry a financial donation commitment.
 If you are interested in serving on the Board of Directors, please let the chairman know.